 The EduExo kit started as a side project, and has been in development since 2016.
 After a successful Kickstarter campaign in June 2017, we finished the development and officially released the EduExo in October 2017.
-For distribution, we incorporated our company Beyond Robotics GmbH and the EduExo is now availabe to interested users, schools and universities.
+For distribution, we incorporated our company Beyond Robotics GmbH and the EduExo is now availabe in our online shop to interested users, schools and universities.

 This website (www.eduexo.com) started as a platform to inform about the EduExo project and the EduExo robotics kit.
 It has been extended beyond the